OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you intend to make contributions to the project, you'll need to make your
-own personal fork of OpenMDAO-Framework on Github.
+own personal fork of OpenMDAO-Framework on GitHub.
 Making your own fork is
-easy; just log into Github, go to the OpenMDAO-Framework repository page at
+easy; just log into GitHub, go to the OpenMDAO-Framework repository page at
 http://github.com/OpenMDAO/OpenMDAO-Framework, and click the *Fork* button
 near the top of the page.